BenLauwens/ES313/Setup/readme.md

 1. Download Julia 1.2 for your platform from the [website](https://julialang.org/downloads/).
 2. Install Julia 1.2
 3. Download the [course repository](https://github.com/BenLauwens/ES313.jl) from GitHub and extract the zip file in a folder of your choice (e.g. in 'My Documents')
 4. Navigate to the `Setup` folder in the extracted folder.
-If you are a MAc user, execute `ES313 - MAC.command`.
+If you are a Mac user, execute `ES313 - MAC.command`.
 If you are a Windows user, execute `ES313 - WINDOWS.bat`.
 This small script should activate Julia, fetch all relevant updates, install the required packages and open a new Jupyter Lab home screen.
 5. Enjoy the course

 #### Remarks: